HubUser99/BOARD/README.md

 ## Basic description
 This web application gives possibility to create Your own account and write Your thoughts on a shared board.

+## Mobile device support
+This web application is not yet ready to being used on mobile devices.